-A linear mixed-effects model with a treatmentspecific intercept provided an acceptable fit to the observed QTcF data and was used to establish the relationship between plasma concentrations of compound 2 and Δ QTcF (Figure 5B).
-A significant but very shallow C-QTc relationship was observed, with a slope of 0.0064 msec per ng/mL (90%CI 0.00166- 0.01110 msec per ng/mL) and a small, nonsignificant treatment-specific intercept of -0.9 msec.
-Using this C- QTc analysis, an effect on $\Delta\Delta$ QTcF exceeding 10 msec can be excluded within the full observed range of plasma concentrations of compound 2, up to approximately 591 ng/mL.
-The PK profile of this drug is still being characterized in the targeted patient population, that is, the high clinical exposure scenario is not yet defined.
-Studies are underway to determine the likelihood and extent of variability in drug exposure through drug-drug interactions or in special populations.
+A linear mixed-effects model with a treatment specific intercept provided an acceptable fit to the observed QTcF data and was used to establish the relationship between plasma concentrations of Compound 2 and Δ QTcF (Figure 5, Panel B).
+A significant, but very shallow C-QTc relationship was observed with a slope of 0.0064 msec per ng/mL (90% CI: 0.00166 to 0.01110) and a small, non-significant treatment specific intercept of -0.9 msec.
+Using this C-QTc analysis, an effect on $\Delta\Delta$ QTcF exceeding 10 msec can be excluded within the full observed range of plasma concentrations of Compound 2 up to ~591 ng/mL.
+The PK profile of this drug is still being characterized in the targeted patient population, i.e., the High Clinical Exposure scenario is not yet defined.
+Studies are underway to determine the likelihood and extent of variability in drug exposure due to drug-drug interactions or in special populations.